Pacific seahorse: Efforts

 There are some efforts to stop the exploitation of seahorses such as Hippocampus ingens, but little enforcement.
 For example, in Mexico Hippocampus ingens are listed as a species subject to special protection, but Mexico is still one of the leading contributors to the issue.
 Additionally, many countries have tried to get legislature involved and implement bans against some of the illegal activity involving the seahorses.
 For instance, in 2004, the entire genus Hippocampus was included in appendix II of CITES.
 This action was taken by the Convention on International Trade in Endangered Species of Wild Fauna and Flora and as a result, many countries directly involved in the illegal trade of these species, such as Peru, made more formal bans on it through their legislature.
 Nonetheless, illegal activity involving the species still continued and confiscation rates were around the same as before the ban was put into place.

 Because the main form of the confiscation of these seahorses is powder, chemical identification of the powder would be extremely useful in working towards prevention of illegal trade and trafficking of the species.
-If a protocol was constructed to determine identify the powdered substance, then it would be much easier for law officials to track the criminal activity being done and hold those accountable.
+If a protocol was constructed to determine and identify the powdered substance, then it would be much easier for law officials to track the criminal activity being done and hold those accountable.

 Additionally, scientists and researchers are searching for new and innovative ways to combat exploitation of Hippocampus ingens and increase the size of their populations.
 One study in particular took the angle of possibly trying to cultivate the existing seahorse populations by supplementing their diet.
 They enriched their diet with different foods in the first months of the Hippocampus ingens' life and saw a significant effect on the seahorses' survival.